Cervicobrachial Syndrome: Pain Runs From Your Neck Down Your Arms

 - Another very appropriate technique is hot and cold therapy.
 Hot showers, hot water bags and even massages with rosemary and alcohol are very effective.

-- We also cannot forget that when we are diagnosed with Cervicobrachial Syndrome, it is necessary to take bed rest.
+- We also cannot forget that when we’re diagnosed with Cervicobrachial Syndrome, it’s necessary to rest a lot.
 All of these conditions with great muscular-skeletal pain require that, above all, we think about life differently.

 - Specialists recommend resting on your back with the arm that is experiencing pain just behind your head.